jevansiv/INDOT-Autonomous-Mower-Project/README.md

 ## Code of Conduct
 Collaborators are not allowed to distribute this project to third-parties and may not export models that were provided from Fab, Unreal Engine Marketplace, and Quixel Megascans for external productions.

+## Disclaimer
+Per Fab's [end-user license agreement (EULA)](https://www.fab.com/eula), distribution must go through communications for collaborators to utilize content in good faith.
+The open version removes assets limited by Fab's EULA for improving outreach and impact for developers.

+"5(a): **Sharing of Content**.
+Under a Standard License, you may not Distribute Content on a standalone basis to third parties except to your collaborators (either directly or through a third-party repository) who are utilizing the Content in good faith to develop a Project with you or on your behalf.
+This means, for example, that you may share Content with your employees, affiliates, and contractors in a private online repository while you work on a Project together.
+Those collaborators you share Content with are not permitted to further Distribute the Content (including as incorporated in a Project) and must delete the Content once it is no longer needed for developing a Project with you or on your behalf.
+You are responsible for ensuring that any third parties you share Content with comply with the terms of this Agreement.
+You are solely liable for any violation of this Agreement by collaborators with respect to any Content you share."

+Contacts for communications to become a collaborator are as follows:
+- Primary Owner: John Evans - jevansiv@purdue.edu
+- Owner: Matt Kraushar - mkraushar@indot.in.gov
+- Owner: Greg Shaver - gshaver@purdue.edu
+- Developer: Michael Mardikes - mmardike@purdue.edu
+- Developer: Nathan Sprague - nspragu@purdue.edu
+- Developer: TJ Wiegman - wiegman@purdue.edu
+- Developer: Ethan Brown - brow1633@purdue.edu
+- Developer: Shreyas Supe - ssupe@purdue.edu